philip82148/cpp-dump/README.md

 ### Formatting with manipulators

 Using manipulators, you can easily change the format or add information to the output.
-For example, you can select which elements and how many elements of an array, map, or set will be displayed using manipulators such as [front, middle, back, and both_ends](#front-middle-back-both_ends-manipulators).
+For example, you can select which elements and how many elements of an array, map, or set will be displayed using [the front, middle, back, and both_ends manipulators](#front-middle-back-both_ends-manipulators).
 [See Full Example Code](./readme/formatting-with-manipulators.cpp)

 ```cpp